A Dose of History

 Museum dedicated to pharmacy and health care practices in Newfoundland & Labrador.

-The Museum of Health Care at the Ann Baillie Building
+The Canadian Museum of Health Care

 Kingston, Ontario

-The Museum of Health Care is home to Canada’s largest collection of health related artifacts–over 35, 000!
+The Canadian Museum of Health Care is home to Canada’s largest collection of health related artifacts–over 35, 000!

 Hutchison House Museum